zefr0x/ianny/README.md

 All packages are available on AUR, you can:

 - build locally from latest release: [ianny](https://aur.archlinux.org/packages/ianny)
-- build locally from a Git tag: [ianny-git](https://aur.archlinux.org/packages/ianny-git)
+- build locally from latest Git commit: [ianny-git](https://aur.archlinux.org/packages/ianny-git)
 - use the binary built by GitHub: [ianny-bin](https://aur.archlinux.org/packages/ianny-bin)

 ### Download Binary From GitHub